Flashfyre/Spectrite/README.md

 ### Spectrite Bow
 A bow made entirely of Spectrite.
 It is even more durable than a Spectrite Bow and takes 66% less damage than a Spectrite Bow when shooting Spectrite Arrows.

-Superchromaticity Effect: Spectrite Damage level of a fired Spectrite Arrow increases by one level
+Superchromaticity Effect: Spectrite Arrow cooldown is cut in half

 Crafting Recipe: